Growing Romaine from Seed Is Easy

 Speaking of the sweetest-tasting leaves, the best time of day to harvest from your lettuce plants is early in the morning.
 This is when the leaves will be in peak flavor.

 Once you're nearing the end of your cool season, you can harvest the entire head of romaine.
-Grab the leaves like you're gathering hair for a ponytail, and cut the entire plant at the base.
+Grab the leaves like you're gathering hair for a ponytail, and cut the entire plant at the base using a clean knife or a sharp pair of pruners.
 This is how the heads you purchase at the grocery store were harvested.
 When you harvest the entire head, you may get one more set of leaf growth from the center of the plant, but it's unlikely you'll get a lot of further production.

-Overall, you'll end up getting more leaf production from your plants when you harvest regularly from the outside using the cut-and-come again, loose-leaf method.
+Overall, you'll end up getting more leaf production from your plants when you harvest regularly from the outside using the cut-and-come-again method.
 Harvesting this way allows me to eat a salad from the garden a day for six months of the year.

 What Is the Nutritional Benefit of Romaine?